JuneJe0n/TermDeposit/README.md

 1. Resampling-based methods (balance the data)
 2. Class-weighted learning (adjust model behavior)
 ```
-We ultimately selected the second approach, but the first approach provided meaningful insights and experimentation.
+We ultimately selected the second approach beacause of a higher F1 return, but the first approach provided meaningful insights and experimentation.<br>
-Additionally, we performed ```threshold optimization``` and ```Baysian optimization``` for a better F1 score.
+Additionally, we performed ```threshold optimization``` and ```Baysian optimization``` for a better F1 score. <br>

 ### 3.1 [Approach 1] Resampling + Ensemble
-Balancing the dataset using a single resampling step (e.g., SMOTE) may introduce bias, as one sampled dataset may not represent the full data distribution.
+Balancing the dataset using a single resampling step (e.g., SMOTE) may introduce bias, as one sampled dataset may not represent the full data distribution. <br>
 Therefore, we decided to ```“Train multiple models on multiple resampled datasets”```

-#### ► Model Architecture
+#### ► Method
 ```
 1. Apply SMOTE (empirically chosen among various sampling methods)
 2. Generate multiple resampled datasets